roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-03 ****** bydawn1958© Before Kerri had a chance to escape, Gary moved behind the vulnerable woman as she took her student over the crest of ecstasy.
+Before Kerri had a chance to escape, Gary moved behind the vulnerable woman as she took her student over the crest of ecstasy.
 Kerri sensed movement to her rear and felt strong fingers suddenly grip her soft, rounded hips.
 Sally bent over to ensure there was no misconception about what was going to happen next.

  "You are going to get fucked by one of your students and you better ask him politely to fill your cunt with spunk," Sally whispered.
 Kerry let out a few gasps of frustration as she felt the groping between her thighs.
 It was fruitless but never the less she attempted one last plea for pity.
 "Oh Master, please not like this.
 Don't let him do it right here in front of everyone," she begged but knew her plight was hopeless.